top of page

 • Sarah analyzes social life in multiracial spaces in the United States.
 Specifically, Sarah investigates social ties and social control practices between residents to highlight how power works in urban neighborhoods.
 Stemming from this work, Sarah has published on her framework of diversity ideology.
 Diversity ideology captures the particular beliefs and behaviors of white people who pride themselves in valuing diversity, yet still enact norms of white supremacy.

-• Sarah’s newest book project is an analysis of racial capitalism in urban space, discussing the interconnections of structural racism and capitalism in shaping life in Cincinnati, Ohio.
-Her in-progress book, Urban Shifts: Racial Capitalism in the Queen City, analyzes the experiences of residents from two working-class Cincinnati neighborhoods to understand how processes of racial capitalism shape what residents say, how residents interact with their neighbors, and the practices of neighborhood institutions, such as neighborhood associations and local police.
+• Sarah’s second book is an analysis of racial capitalism in urban space, discussing the interconnections of structural racism and capitalism in Cincinnati, Ohio.
+Her book, Urban Specters: The Everyday Harms of Racial Capitalism, analyzes the experiences of residents from two working-class Cincinnati neighborhoods, while her co-authored articles on grocery shopping engage with logics of racial capitalism, specifically consumption as freedom and antiblackness.

 • Her future research agenda brings her expertise in race and urban neighborhoods in dialogue with a new area of study: climate change.
-While still in its conceptualization phase, studying East Boston’s rapid demographic and infrastructural change and its role in Boston’s climate adaptation plan is her next anticipated large-scale neighborhood project.
+With colleagues Sara Shostak and Rachel McKane, Sarah is studying climate risk and adaptation in Waltham, Massachusetts.

 bottom of page